-External Examiners will enter into a consultancy agreement for services with the BSB and will not be employed by the BSB.
+Subject Lead External Examiners will enter into a consultancy agreement for services with the BSB and will not be employed by the BSB.

-External Examiners will be remunerated at the rates shown in Annex 1, plus expenses as permitted by our expenses policy.
+Subject Lead External Examiners will be remunerated at the rates shown in Annex 1, plus expenses as permitted by our expenses policy.

-External Examiners will be paid at the rates specified in Annex 1 as a gross figure and will be responsible for their own tax and national insurance.
-Responsibility for obtaining and funding any necessary insurance will lie with the External Examiners.
+Subject Lead External Examiners will be paid at the rates specified in Annex 1 as a gross figure and will be responsible for their own tax and national insurance.
+Responsibility for obtaining and funding any necessary insurance will lie with the Subject Lead External Examiners.

-The consultancy agreement will be renewed annually for up to 3 years, with voluntary break clauses where the External Examiner or the BSB would prefer to terminate the agreement.
-Annual reviews of individual member performance will be conducted as part of this process.
+The consultancy agreement will be renewed annually for up to 4 years, with voluntary break clauses where the Subject Lead External Examiner or the BSB would prefer to terminate the agreement.
+Annual reviews will be conducted as part of this process.